 The best place to cut is just below a stem joint, or where a leaf or bud joins the stem, taking care to remove cuttings so as to not spoil the plant's shape.
 It is usually best to try to arrange for the cutting to have at least one more stem joint higher up.
-Ceropegia cuttings work well if taken as pieces with two pairs of leaves.
-Any leaves should be removed from the bottom stem joint, but it is counter-productive to rub off any buds in leaf nodes.
+Ceropegia stem cuttings work well if taken as pieces with two pairs of leaves.
+Any leaves should be removed from the bottom stem joint, but it is counter-productive to rub off buds in leaf nodes.

-![]() Stultitia hardyi | Some succulent plants (e.g. mat-forming Asclepiads (left), Crassulaceae, multiheaded cacti) will disintegrate to a handful of cuttings as soon as removed from their pot, and good pieces with roots can be selected and potted up individually.
-If the goal is to raise a large specimen of this type of plant, either repotting must be very gentle or the cutting started in the desired final pot size. |
+Many species of succulent plant form mats or clumps or thick tuberous roots and may be propagated by division.
+The plant is removed from its pot and as much of the soil as possible removed.
+The method of division then depends on the growth habit of the plant.
+Some succulent plants (e.g. mat-forming Asclepiads (left), Crassulaceae, multiheaded cacti) disintegrate to a handful of cuttings as soon as removed from their pot.
+Good pieces with roots can be selected and potted up individually.
+If the goal is to raise a large specimen of this type of plant, either repotting must be very gentle or the cutting started in the desired final pot size.

 In other cases a thick tuberous branching root will be revealed and this can be divided with a clean knife into two or more pieces.
-Each piece should have growing points and vigorous roots.
+Each piece should be selected to have growing points and vigorous roots.
 This sort of division is best carried out while the plant is dormant and dry, or it may be weakened by excessive bleeding of sap.
 Cut surfaces can be dusted with a fungicide such as Benlate or flowers of sulphur and allowed to dry for a few days for the tissues to seal and callus over.
 Each piece can then be potted up separately in a gritty potting compost and watered very sparingly until some new growth indicates production of new roots.

 Many species of succulent plants and cacti produce small plants at the base of the parent plant.
-These offsets can usually be easily pulled or cut off the main plant, allowed to dry for a few days and potted up individually.
-The main plant often benefits from removal of offsets which can divert energy from the main stem, and removal of offsets may be essential to the production of a large solitary specimen.
+These offsets can usually be easily pulled or cut from the main plant, allowed to dry for a few days and potted up individually.
+The main plant benefits from removal of offsets which can divert energy from the main stem, and removal of offsets may be essential to the production of a large solitary specimen.

 Other species produce minature plants on the edges of leaves, flower stems or flower heads, and these can also be removed and potted up.